dongwhee-kim/QEC_Exercise/00_Background/README.md

 - **Accumulation**: We repeat the QEC cycle for $d$ rounds (where $d$ is the code distance of Surface Code).
 - **Spacetime Volume**: The Host/Decoder collects the syndrome history over these $d$ rounds, creating a 3D spacetime decoding graph ($2D$ space $+ 1D$ time). **Background: $m = (d - 1)$ rounds are required to match the code's error correction capability [8].**
 - **Delayed Correction**: The Decoder solves the matching problem (MWPM) across this entire window to identify the most probable error chain.
+- **Application: Delayed Correction Strategy**
+    - **Rounds $1 \dots (d-1)$ (Accumulation)**: The Decoder identifies errors and updates the Pauli Frame in software. **Crucially, no corrections are applied to the qubits, and no logical data is transmitted to the Host for validation.** The system simply tracks the "virtual" error state.
-- **Application**: Only after the $d$ rounds are complete (or when a logical operation is required), the accumulated Pauli Frame correction is applied to the **Final Measurement** results or sent to the Host for logical state validation.
+    - **Round $d$ (Final Application & Validation)**: Upon the final measurement of data qubits, the accumulated Pauli Frame correction is **applied** to the raw measurement results.
+Only then is the **corrected logical outcome sent to the Host** to verify if the initial state was preserved.

 # 4. Logical Errors & LER Calculation ($d=3$ Rotated Surface Code)
-## Figure -> A d=5 grid showing two scenarios: (A) A short, broken chain (Correctable, No Logical Error).
-(B) A complete chain connecting Top and Bottom (Logical Error/Failure).

 This section defines a **Logical Error** as a failure to preserve the encoded information after correction and details the step-by-step simulation workflow to calculate the **Logical Error Rate (LER)**.